-- The gypsum plaster is very light-weight compared to conventional cement plaster and therefore the usage of gypsum plaster for plastering the wall and ceiling surface does not increase the structural load on the building.
+- It is very lightweight compared to conventional cement plaster and therefore the usage of gypsum for plastering the wall and ceiling surface does not increase the structural load on the building.

-- As the Gypsum plaster produces much less heat than compare to cement plaster it does not shrink during drying and hardening processes which cement plasters are prone to.
+- As Gypsum produces much less heat than compare to cement plaster it does not shrink during drying and hardening processes which cement plasters are prone to.

-- The gypsum plaster produces very few cracks compared to the typical cement plaster.
+- Gypsum plaster produces very few cracks compared to typical cement plaster.

-- The gypsum plaster displays excellent adhesion to the fibrous materials.
+- The plaster displays excellent adhesion to the fibrous materials.

-- Gypsum plaster prevents rusting of metal fittings such as pipes and increases the durability of it.
+- It prevents rusting of metal fittings such as pipes and increases its durability of it.

-- The gypsum plaster is slightly soluble in water and can dissolve at the rate of 2gm/liter.
+- It is slightly soluble in water and can dissolve at the rate of 2gm/liter.

-- Practically, the gypsum plaster is not at all affected by bacteria.
+- Practically, the gypsum is not at all affected by bacteria.

-- The tensile and flexural strength of gypsum plaster is relatively high.
+- The tensile and flexural strength of plaster is relatively high.

-- The gypsum plaster is very malleable when mixed with water can be mold in whichever shapes desired.
+- It is very malleable when mixed with water and can be molded in whichever shape is desired.
 It is most suitable for aesthetic work in the building.

 Gypsum Plaster Specifications